JackTschetter/memory-safety-attacks/README.md

 ## About

-Lab developed for the purposes of teaching about topics related to memory safety vulnerabilities and understanding low level program behavior with a debugger.<br>

-As a TA I would recommend that my students work collaboratively on labs in groups of 2-3 students.
-This was not strictly required, and I encouraged my students to do whatever was most helpful for their learning.

-A useful tool for this lab, and a major focus of it is the GNU Debugger (GDB).
+Lab related to memory safety in C. The emphasis in this lab continued to be on understanding low level code.
+Unlike the previous two labs this lab moved on from identifying the vulnerabilities and was more concerned with the later stages of an attack.

 ---